Woman allegedly raped in south Dublin after work Christmas party

 “The injured party was wearing a long black dress and the incident occurred in a car.”

-Gardaí believe the woman was in the Mountjoy Square area from 2.14am and 3.44am.
+Gardaí believe the woman was in the Mountjoy Square area between 2.14am and 3.44am.

 The victim attended her workplace Christmas party in south Dublin on Saturday night into Sunday morning and took a taxi from the venue to go home.